openstax/napkin-notes/phil/cnx-routes.md

 ### Page

 A Page is part of the content of a book.
 It is smaller than a Chapter, typically presented as a Chapter Section.
 It is typically longer than a printed book page.
+In legacy code it is often referred to as a Module.

 [//]: # "RJR - rework to describe page and page-in-context, as well as composite pages"